Karlenkko/SMART_FarmEverywhere/README.md

-# hello-world
+# FarmEverywhere
-Hello world new project template.
+developping using cocos